Guidance

 New Zealand: medical facilities

-Updated 2 December 2020
+Updated 30 December 2025

 Disclaimer

-The following list of medical facilities/practitioners has been prepared by the British High Commission Wellington for the convenience of British nationals who may require these services and assistance in New Zealand.
+The following resource regarding medical facilities/practitioners has been prepared by the British High Commission Wellington for the convenience of British nationals who may require these services and assistance in New Zealand.
 It is provided on the understanding that we (the British High Commission Wellington) do not assume or undertake any legal responsibility, to you, or those affected, if you choose to take it into account when instructing a medical facility or practitioner.

 Further and alternatively, we cannot accept any liability to any person or company for any financial loss or damage arising from the use of this information or from any failure to give information.

-Our aim is to provide our customers with as much relevant information to enable them to make better-informed decisions but our lists are not recommendations and should not be treated as such.
+Our aim is to provide our customers with as much relevant information to enable them to make better-informed decisions, but our lists are not recommendations and should not be treated as such.

 Health

-In a life threatening situation or emergency, call 111 or visit the local hospital’s emergency department.
+In a life-threatening situation or emergency, call 111 or visit the local hospital’s emergency department.
 They will assess and treat patients who have serious injuries or illnesses.

-Reciprocal healthcare agreements exist between New Zealand and the United Kingdom.
-Under these, British citizens normally resident in the UK, who travelled to New Zealand on a British passport and are in NZ on a temporary basis (i.e. holiday) are entitled to limited subsidised treatment.
-This does not cover pre-existing conditions or treatment that does not require prompt attention.
-Visitors should arrange comprehensive medical insurance before they travel to New Zealand as, if they are not covered under the reciprocal agreements, costs for treatment can be very high and bills can mount up quickly.
+Reciprocal health agreements exist between New Zealand and the United Kingdom.
+Under these, British citizens normally resident in the UK, who travelled to New Zealand on a British passport and are in NZ on a temporary basis (i.e. holiday) may be entitled to limited subsidised treatment.

 For British citizens who hold a valid work, residence, partnership or student visa you can check if you meet the eligibility criteria for publicly funded health and disability services from the Ministry of Health.
-You should always bring your passport with you to hospital appointments.

 Mental health services